Best Text-to-Speech Chrome Extensions in 2026

 Add Alexandria to Chrome — Free

+Free account.
 Takes 30 seconds to install.
-No account required to start.